rapidmyst/rage/example-csv-migration/README.md

 We will be loading this example into the `pets` graph.
 It contains 9 pets, 4 people and a variety of `owns` relationships.

-The first step is to make sure that you have `Mindmaps` running in the background.
+The first step is to make sure that you have `Grakn.sh` running in the background.
 Then:

 ### Load the ontology